IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

 ## Impact of non-transitivity

-Fundamentally, the Praos allows ties to be broken arbitrarily.
+Fundamentally, the Praos protocol allows ties to be broken arbitrarily.
 Given that we always first compare by chain length, the fundamental Consensus properties (like Common Prefix) should not be affected by the non-transitivity.

 Still, there are some potential complications of non-transitivity: